nameoftherose/dcf77-leonardo_support/README.md

 It should be added that two commercial clocks in the same location, running on batteries, also have large periods of non-synchronization.
 ## Remarks / Advice
-- Buy the best device you can afford.
+- Buy the best receiver module you can afford.
-- If you can not find a long antenna, abandon the project
+- If you can not find a long antenna, abandon the project.
 - Get yourself a DCF clock that displays time of last sync, note the periods of signal availability and perform your experiments during these periods.
 - USB power supplies have a lot of noise, the receiver modules are susceptible to that noise.
 [Filter the power supply](http://andybrown.me.uk/2015/07/24/usb-filtering/) as best as you can.
 In the initial phase of the experiment feed your arduino/receiver from batteries.
 - Even if you finally succeed with a short antenna, it is going to be frustrating.
+- The extensive use of namespaces and templates neccessitate the use of an editor/ide supporting these features to browse the library sources. vi is not up to the job.